fitzterra/vimwiki-git/README.md

 4. [Sample vimwiki config](#sample-vimwiki-config)

-If you use [vim][] as your general editor, then [vimwiki][] could be a great personal, or even public wiki tools for you.
+If you use [vim][] as your general editor, then [vimwiki][] could be a great personal, or even public wiki tool for you.

 Although [vimwiki][] is great to use on a single machine, it would be better to have your wiki available on any machine or environment you work on.
 This is not